pulumi/docs/content/blog/pulumi-bloggers-oct-2019/index.md

 date: "2019-10-24"
 ---

 We are always excited when people join the Infrastructure as Code community and write about their experiences.
-Here are four new posts that we think are great!
+Here are three new posts that we think are great!

 ## CircleCI on Google Kubernetes Engine (GKE)